 Introduction

-Tomato is an important vegetable crop in different semi-arid and tropical regions of the world with excellent nutraceutical properties.
+Tomato (Solanum lycopersicum L.) is an important vegetable crop in different semi-arid and tropical regions of the world with excellent nutraceutical properties.
 20 million metric tonnes of tomatoes were produced on 8.64 million hectares of land in the fiscal year 2022-2023 (Sandhya Keelery, 2023).
-Tomato (‘Solanum lycopersicumL.’)
-[Family (Solanaceae)] ranks 2nd largest producer worldwide.
+Tomato [Family (Solanaceae)] ranks 2nd largest producer worldwide.
 It was grown among the different states of India, such as Madhya Pradesh, Andhra Pradesh, Karnataka, Odisha, Gujarat, West Bengaland Tamil Nadu.
 Tomato is grown on an area of 55.227 thousand hectares in India with a production of 1.3 million metric tonnes (MSHMPB,2023).
 Maharashtra cultivated over an area of 0.18 million hectares with a total production of 0.67million metric tonnes (MSHMPB,2023).

 Azotobacter is a beneficial microorganism that can be used as a bioinoculant to enhance plant health by converting atmospheric nitrogen into ammonia, which plants can then utilize (Prajapati et al., 2008).Tomato growth and development are greatly aided by nitrogen, which influences the rich green colour of the leaves and supports the vegetative stages.
 Higher tomato yields are the result of applying the proper amount of nitrogen fertilizer to the soil.
 (Adamsetal., 1978).
 Ambesh et al., (2017) isolated Azotobacterfrom soil samples were inoculated them in Jensen’s medium.
 Jimenez et al., (2011) in their studyexamined bacterial colonies was gramnegative with bacilli formunder a microscope.
 According to Raut et al., (2022) the colony colour was described as spherical or irregular and it was white, creamy or yellowish.
 Encouraging results after the application of PSB inoculum on tomato together with appropriate fertilizer rate (Poonia et al., 2012).Many microorganisms aid in the solubilization of phosphorus and are essential to the cyclic processes of phosphorus such as the mineralization of organic phosphorus, the dissolution of insoluble inorganic phosphorus and the absorption of phosphorus (Zhu et al., 2018; Wise et al., 2021).Tomato inoculation with PSB indicated production increment, disease resistance,stress resistance and lessened production cost (Khan et al., 2015; Zhang et al., 2021).
 Biofertilizers on the other hand promote plant growth and productivity in an environment friendly manner.
 They support plant development by enhancing biotic, abioticstress tolerance, as well as boosting plant nutrition through processes such as atmospheric nitrogen fixation and the solubilization of soil nutrients (Afzal and Bano, 2008).